-According to Orbit Media’s annual blogging survey, the typical blog post is 1,269 words and takes about 4 hours to write.
-But a newbie blogger can easily spend many more hours—if not days—creating a single post.
-And that doesn’t account for additional time spent on image selection/creation, SEO optimization, and other aspects of publishing.
+According to Orbit Media’s annual blogging survey, the typical blog post is 1,416 words and takes about 4 hours to write.
+A newbie blogger can easily spend many more hours—if not days—creating a single post.
+And that doesn’t account for the additional amount of time spent on image selection/creation, SEO optimization, and other aspects of publishing.

 Thankfully, today’s AI-powered copy generation tools whittle down that time and make writing quality blog posts faster and more efficient than ever.
-In this post, we’ll teach you how to write a blog post fast.
-We’ll provide the steps to writing a 1,000-word blog post quickly and how to use Copy.ai’s AI-powered blog generator tools to juice up your creativity and hook your readers from the first sentence.
+In this post, we’ll teach you how to write a blog post fast and how to use Copy.ai’s AI-powered Blog Post Wizard to juice up your creativity and hook your readers from the first sentence.

 An architect wouldn’t start building a house without first drafting blueprints.
 The same goes for a brand new blog post.
-A good outline helps you plan what you’re going to say and in which order, so you can spend more energy during drafting focusing on how best to say it.
+A good outline helps you plan what you’re going to say and in what order, so you have a clear flow of ideas ready before writing your first draft.
 Without this blueprint, your blog risks being disorganized at best and incoherent at worst.

-A good outline includes headers for the blog post’s sections and bulleted ideas under those headers.
-Don’t waste time writing out perfectly crafted sentences in the outline; use bullet points instead.
-This will help you avoid the “sunk cost fallacy,” which will make it harder to edit/cut/revise your writing later.
+A high-quality outline includes headings and subheadings for the blog post’s sections and bulleted ideas under those headers.
+Don’t waste time writing out perfectly crafted sentences in the outline.
+Use short phrases instead to avoid the “sunk cost fallacy,” which will make it harder to edit/cut/revise your writing later.

 Focus on making each section about a distinct topic.
 Use one bullet per distinct idea.
-If you’re writing a data-driven blog post, this is where you can also note pieces of support to include when you move to the drafting phase.
+Your bullet points should reference the support you plan to include when you move to the drafting phase.

 Your outline isn’t set in stone, so don’t worry about perfection.
 Worry about the organization.
 At the outline stage, you want to check: Does this plan include everything I want to cover?
 Is it broken into distinct ideas that don’t overlap?
 Are those ideas presented in a logical order?

-To speed up the outline process, try using a blog outline template or generator tool.
+To speed up the outline process of writing blog posts, try using a blog outline template or generator tool.
 Better yet, use one with AI capabilities.
-For example, Copy.ai’s Blog Outline tool can help you generate ideas for H2s and section headers within minutes and create a solid blog outline.
+Copy.ai’s blog outline tool (aka the Blog Post Wizard) is AI-driven and can help you generate ideas for H2s and section headers within minutes and create a solid blog outline.

 Writing is revision.
-And in order to revise, you’ve got to have something down on paper—even if it’s shitty.
+In order to revise, you’ve got to have something down on paper—even if it’s garbage.
 In this step, the objective is to write a blog post fast so you can revise and polish it later.

-It’s important to keep up the momentum when drafting.
+Keep up the momentum when drafting.
 Don’t get hung up on spelling errors, awkward sentences, or exact word counts.
 Just write.
 And be sure to limit distractions.
-It can help to set a timer, for example, or use the Pomodoro technique to work in time blocks.
+It can help to set a timer or use the Pomodoro technique to work in time blocks.

 In the body of your blog, each paragraph should begin with your main point.
 Why?
 Research shows that readers don’t usually “read” complete articles or blog posts; they’re more likely to skim the headlines and beginning sentences of paragraphs.
 So start each paragraph with the important stuff!

-Next, your main point should be followed by a few sentences that explain and support that main point.
+Next, follow your main point with a few sentences that explain and support that main point.
 Your supporting evidence could be a statistic or data point, an explanation, or an expert quote.

 The concluding paragraph is also where you insert an end-of-content CTA: a call to action that appears at the end of your article and encourages your reader to take some sort of action.
-Readers who get to this point in your post—i.e., the end—are more engaged and more likely to convert.
-So make the most of this opportunity with your CTA copy.
+Readers who get to this point in your post are more engaged and more likely to convert.
+Make the most of this opportunity with your CTA copy.